 We have segregated the beneficiaries into two categories, those beneficiaries that fall under the Truth in Tuition law and those that do not.
-It was assumed that if the beneficiary has enrolled in school prior to the fall of 2004, they would not be covered under the Truth in Tuition law.
-Furthermore, the Truth in Tuition law does not apply to community colleges.
+The Truth in Tuition law does not apply to community colleges.

 For Truth in Tuition beneficiaries, it was assumed that their tuition will not increase in their second, third and fourth year of school.
 If they attend school beyond four years, it was assumed that their tuition would increase to the amount of an incoming freshman.
 For all other beneficiaries, it was assumed that tuition will rise for each year enrolled.
 It was assumed fees will rise for each year enrolled.